survivejs/webpack-book/manuscript/advanced_techniques/understanding_chunks.md

 Beyond `require.ensure`, there's another type of `require` that you should be aware of.
 It's [require.context](https://webpack.github.io/docs/context.html). `require.context` is a type of `require` which contents aren't known compile-time.

 Let's say you are writing a static site generator on top of Webpack.
 You could model your site contents within a directory structure.
-At the simplest level you could have just a `pages/` directory which would contain Markdown files with YAML frontmatter to define their metadata.
+At the simplest level you could have just a `pages/` directory which would contain Markdown files.

+Each of these files would have a YAML frontmatter for their metadata.
 The url of each page could be determined based on the filename.
 This is enough information to map the directory as a site.
 Code-wise we would end up with a statement like this somewhere:

 ```javascript
 // Process pages through `yaml-frontmatter-loader` and `json-loader`.